 - Battery Life: Up to 5 days

-- Display Type: Hidden OLED touchscreen
+- Display: Hidden OLED touchscreen

 - Water Resistance: 5ATM